entiros/starlify-connector-template/README.md

 - Remove the starlify-api.api-key value from the `application.yaml` file.
 - Add the property starlify-api.testing with the value set to `true` in the `application.yaml` file.

 When the connector is started in test mode, it will not connect to Starlify, and the connector will not reqbent to Starlify.
 This allows you to verify that the connector is extracting data from the external data source correctly, and that the data is being converted to StarlifySystems, StarlifyServices and StarlifyReferences correctly.
-To call the connector you can use for example Postman with a POST request to the URL <locationOfServer:port>/connector/networks/{networkId}/import, where the networkId needs to be replaced with a valid UUID, for example 853c2d40-e738-4196-a199-33f2c6225fa0.
-A header "X-API-KEY" is also needed, the value can empty.
+To call the connector you can use for example Postman with a POST request to the URL [[locationOfServer:port]/connector/networks/{networkId}/import](#), where the networkId needs to be replaced with any valid UUID, for example 853c2d40-e738-4196-a199-33f2c6225fa0.
+A header "X-API-KEY" is also needed, but the value can empty.

 ### Models